Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 Try this: create a couple buttons that sort the data on different criteria.
 For example: sort on name/label.
 Sort on country, sort on population.

-Since `array.sort()` mutates the original array you'll need to top the array when you set state.
+Since `array.sort()` mutates the original array you'll need to copy the array when you set state after sorting.

 ## Conclusion